What is UnitedCoR?

 How is cooperation achieved?

 Group leaders in a given city or region are brought together for the purpose of establishing an informal coalition.
 This local coalition is then used to foster joint activities among the groups and raise the collective public profile of the local community of reason itself.
-Such coalitions across the country are then placed in communication with each other so they may share ideas and resources.
+Such coalitions across the country are then placed in communication with each other so they may share ideas and resources, and benefit from the collective experiences of local groups across the country.

-Most services are directed toward the formation of local coalitions.
+Most services are directed toward the formation, initial growth, and nurturing of local coalitions.
 UnitedCoR does this in four ways:

 - It lays the groundwork for the creation of a local CoR that can act as a forum for area group leaders and serve as a clearinghouse for public information on their groups.